I think this is mostly done after a long round of edits but we shall see.....

 Broken

-Recycled cans lie crumpled in the dust bin,
+Tossed cans lie crumpled in the dust bin,

-colors shaded by the warm afternoon sun
+colors shaded by warm sunlight

-gliding to the other side of the house
+that glides to the other side of the house

 for a better view.